Richardaeld/Eldridge_Music/TESTING.md

 + As a shopper I want to be able to sort the available products by their category.

 #### Expectation(s):
++ Each Category will display all the correct merchandise.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester knows all merchandise items that should appear in each category.
++ The tester knows the total of merchandise items that should appear in each category.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Click on **Piano Books** on the navigation bar.
+1. Click on **Seasonal** from the **Piano Books** drop-down menu.
+1. Check the view for the correct number of merchandise items.
+1. Check each additional category under **Piano Books** until all categories have been checked.

 #### Documented Result(s):
+1. If a category doesn't have the correct number of merchandise items, record:
+    + The test name, the category, the total amount of merchandise items present, a brief description of the problem, and the incorrect merchandise item present or item missing.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: